MrKev312/JustDanceEditor/README.md

 - Auto generates the coaches bundles.

 ## Installation
+1. Make sure you have .NET 8 installed.
+Without this, the program will not open.
-1. Download the latest release.
+2. Download the latest release.
-2. Extract the files.
+3. Extract the files.
 4. Create a folder called ``template`` in the same directory as the executable.
 In there create the following folders:
 	- ``CoachesSmall``
 	- ``CoachesLarge``